 |Hearing Aids||Typically not covered||By law are not covered||Typically covered**|

 Costs of your hearing implant and sound processor over time

-No matter which Cochlear hearing solution is best for you, they are designed to allow access to technology upgrades as they become available without the need for additional surgery.
-The good news is that many health insurance plans will cover a portion of the cost to upgrade in additional to replaceable parts such as cables, coil, magnets and batteries.
+No matter which Cochlear hearing solution is best for you, they are designed to allow access to sound processor technology upgrades as they become available without the need for additional surgery.
+The good news is that many health insurance plans will cover a portion of the cost to upgrade in addition to replaceable parts such as cables, coil, magnets and batteries.